salrashid123/golang-jwt-pkcs11/README.md

 }
 ```

-Where the `keyID` is the base64 encoded hash of the DER public key
+Where the `keyID` is the base64 encoded hash of the DER public key as shown below (it can be anything you want)

 ```bash
 $ openssl rsa -pubin -in publickey.pem -outform DER | openssl sha256